Greenpeace USA: Star Wars protest at Vandenberg

 In 2002, A federal judge sentenced Greenpeace protesters to one year probation for disrupting a "Star Wars" missile program at Vandenberg Air Force Base in Southern California.
 After reaching a deal with federal prosecutors, Greenpeace agreed to pay a $150,000 civil fine and refrain from further acts of civil disobedience at U.S. military bases involved in the missile program.
 Initially, the protesters had been charged with felonies for entering a restricted area at Vandenberg Air Force base, forcing a delay in the missile launch.
-Greenpeace U.S.A. opposes a space-based missile shield, arguing the Star Wars program escalates the arms race and increases the likelihood of nuclear war.
+Greenpeace USA opposes a space-based missile shield, arguing the Star Wars program escalates the arms race and increases the likelihood of nuclear war.

 Plastics

 Case against Walmart dismissed

-In 2021, a U.S. District Court Judge dismissed Greenpeace's lawsuit against Walmart, ruling the organization lacked legal standing.
+In 2021, a U.S. District Court judge dismissed Greenpeace's lawsuit against Walmart, ruling the organization lacked legal standing.
 Greenpeace USA had charged that Walmart employs "unlawful, unfair, and deceptive business practices" in falsely labeling and promoting private-label plastic products as recyclable.
-Judge Maxine Chesney said Greenpeace U.S.A. lacked standing because the organization never believed Walmart's claims to begin with, and so therefore could not persuade the court that Greenpeace had been misled.
+Judge Maxine Chesney said Greenpeace USA lacked standing because the organization never believed Walmart's claims to begin with, and so therefore could not persuade the court that Greenpeace had been misled.

 In response to the ruling, Greenpeace USA Oceans Campaign Director John Hocevar said, “Walmart failed to take action when we pointed out that they were labeling packaging as recyclable when it was headed for landfills and incinerators.
 When we finally took them to court, Walmart used a legal technicality to challenge our right to file rather than addressing the substance of the case.”